 What is itchy skin (Pruritus)?

 Pruritus is the medical term for itchy skin.
-It’s the kind of itch that makes you want to scratch.
 Normally, itchy skin isn’t serious, but it can make you uncomfortable.
 Sometimes, itchy skin is caused by a serious medical condition.
 However, most itchy skin can be treated at home with lotions, moisturizers, and over-the-counter medicines.

 Symptoms of itchy skin